 - Headache or a feeling of pressure in the head,

 - Dizziness or loss of balance and coordination,

 - Numbness or tingling in the limbs,

 - Difficulty remembering, concentrating, or thinking, especially on schoolwork

 - Inability to remember what happened just before or just after the head injury, even if the patient did not lose consciousness, and

 - Changes in mood, including anxiety, depression, or irritability.

 Any person who loses consciousness due to a head injury, who is in severe or worsening pain, who has been vomiting repeatedly, whose speech is slurred, or who cannot be woken should be given emergency medical attention immediately.
 Student-athletes who suffer head injuries during play or practice should be sidelined until they’ve been checked out by a doctor who clears them to return to full physical activity.
-Meanwhile, parents should consult with a Dallas brain injury attorney at the Law Offices of W.T.
-Johnson to look into recovery options for their child.
+Meanwhile, parents should consult with a Dallas brain injury lawyer at Crowe Arnold & Majors, LLP to look into recovery options for their child.